NerdWalletOSS/epic-state-subscriptions/README.md

 and then you can dispatch the `overrideStateSubscriptionPaths` action:

 ```
-import { overrideStateSubscriptionPaths } from 'epic-state-subscriptions';
+import { overrideStateSubscriptionPaths } from '@nerdwallet/epic-state-subscriptions';

 dispatch(overrideStateSubscriptionPaths({ key: 'exampleKey', paths: ['state.x.y'] });
 ```